addy999/vibify/README.md

 *Find hidden playlists within your music using your listening history*

 Written in Svelte.
 Deployed on [Render](render.com).
-Each commit on the main branch pushes to Production.
+Deployment is done by the author after local testing.

 If you have a feature or bug fix, submit a PR!

+## UI
+The amazing [Kahi UI](https://kahi-ui.nbn.dev/) svelte library was used to provide rapid development.

+## Tracking

+[Mix Panel](mixpanel.com) is used to track usage in the app - no user data is stored.
+This is similar to Google Analytics but wanted to try a different service out this time!

 ## Get started